Katy Branch Library

 Katy Library staff together in the new building in 2003.

 The new library had plenty of space for children's programs.
-With the Reading to Dogs program, children could practice their reading skills with kind and gentle listeners.
+Through the Reading to Dogs program, children could practice their reading skills with kind, gentle listeners.

-In the fall of 2004, the branch held a series of programs celebrating Hispanic Heritage Month, including a series of dances by young performers.
+In the fall of 2004, the branch held a series of programs celebrating Hispanic Heritage Month, including dances by young performers.

-Presenters of an Art and Artists of Mexico program at the Katy Library in 2005.
+Presenters of the Art and Artists of Mexico program at the Katy Library in 2005.

 In April 2006, Myrtle Ross retired as the children's librarian.
 HCPL staff and the Friends of the Katy Library threw her a reception.